2023: Celtica sing(s)!

-Celtica –Pipes Rock is founded in December 2009 by the Austrian guitarist and composer Gajus Stappen who gathers several European and US-American musicians in Phoenix, AZ, to record their first CD “Rising” and to shoot their first video at Grand Canyon and Monument Valley for the song “Atholl Highlanders”.
+Celtica –Pipes Rock is founded in December 2009 by the Austrian guitarist, composer and producer Gajus Stappen who gathers several European and US-American musicians in Phoenix, AZ, to record their first CD “Rising” and to shoot their first video at Grand Canyon and Monument Valley for the song “Atholl Highlanders”.
 On bagpipes: John McLean Allan and Gwendolen Rowe.
 Bass player Harald Weinkum stays as founding band member till presence.
 Thomas Rettl, kilt maker and fashion designer, supports the band from the very beginning with for the band designed kilts and accessories.
 The combination of the traditional sound of Scottish bagpipes with the power of a Rock Band promises to become a recipe for international success.

 During the summer touring season Celtica plays most of Europe’s major Celtic and/or Scottish themed festivals, as well as many local Music and Art Festivals, taking them to Italy, Germany, Switzerland, Croatia, and Austria, just to name a few.
 Their first CD “Rising” becomes a “Celtic” favorite on European radio stations and a hot seller on Internet Music outlets.